chrom3DEpi/pTADS/README.md

 pTADS
 # Introduction
-pTADS(prediction of TAD boundary and strength) is a method to evaluate the performance of histone and transcription factor information in predicting the TAD boundaries and boundary strength across multiple cell lines.
-The pTADS method is consisted of random forest models to predict the TAD boundary and lasso based boundary score to characterize the TAD boundary strength, which is independent of the interaction matrix information of Hi-C.
+The pTADS(prediction of TAD boundary and strength) method can simultaneously predict the TAD boundary and characterize the boundary strength across multiple cell lines by integrating sequence and epigenetic profile information such as histone and transcription factor binding information.
+The pTADS method is consisted of random forest models to predict the TAD boundary and lasso based boundary score to characterize the TAD boundary strength, which is independent of the contact matrix-based interaction matrix information of Hi-C.

 # How to run it ?
-pTADS is developed in R and can be downloaded from https://github.com/YunlongWang-ylw/pTADS.
+The pTADS is developed in R and can be downloaded from https://github.com/YunlongWang-ylw/pTADS.
 This repository contains scripts,examples and required packages for pTADS.

 Scripts: